Tag Questions ESL Games, Activities and Worksheets

 Do you know your classmates?

-ESL Tag Questions Activity - Grammar and Speaking: Guessing, Sentence Completion, Asking and Answering Questions from Prompts - Intermediate (B1) - 30 minutes
+ESL Tag Questions Activity - Grammar and Speaking: Guessing, Sentence Completion, Asking and Answering Questions from Prompts - Intermediate (B1) - 25 minutes

 Here is a free tag questions speaking activity to help students practice tag questions and short answers.
-Students begin by writing the name of a classmate in each sentence on the worksheet that they think best matches the statement.
+Students begin by writing the name of a classmate in each sentence that they think best matches the statement.
 When the students have finished, they ask their classmates tag questions to see if their statements are right or wrong.
 Students score one point for each correct statement.
 The student with the most correct statements is the winner.

 Do you know your classmates?
 Preview